TDP Kubernetes

 kubectl cluster-info

-The output should display information about the cluster, including the API server address.
+The output should display cluster information, including the API server address.

 1.2.
 Create namespace for TDP